-In efforts to use logistics toward positive impacts upon the bottom line, companies such as Amazon and Walmart are continually seeking ways to move products faster.
+In an effort to use logistics toward positive impacts upon the bottom line, companies such as Amazon and Walmart are continually seeking ways to move products faster.
 In 2018, Amazon reported that over 60% of its US consumers were Prime members, paying a premium in order to receive goods in two days without paying additional shipping costs (Kuntze et al., 2018).
-One way that Amazon is addressing its commitment to better logistics is by using drones to deliver products efficiently and at low cost.
+One way that Amazon and other companies are addressing their. commitment to better logistics is by using drones to deliver products efficiently and lower cost than package and service deliveries.

-Amazon began employing drone deliveries in 2013 as they raised the bar for other companies around the globe, announcing the implementation of Prime Air Drone Delivery in December of 2013.
-The 2013 Amazon announcement was a big step in the world of logistics.
-However, after receiving little to no support in the United States, Amazon moved its efforts to the more supportive global marketplace of Cambridge, England in 2016.
-The United Kingdom was quick to permit Amazon's continuation of drone deliveries (Abdulla, 2017).
-With the United States' Federal Aviation Association (FAA) realization that we are lagging in the global market with regard to drone delivery, they have become more active in addressing and revising airspace restrictions, allowing for more forms of drone deliveries and exploration.
+As an, example Amazon began employing drone deliveries in 2013 as they raised the bar for other companies around the globe, announcing the implementation of Prime Air Drone Delivery.
+The Amazon announcement was a large step towards the adoption and use of logistics to further enhance product and service deliveries, while enhancing the bottom line.
+However, after receiving little to no support in the United States, Amazon moved its efforts in 2016 to a supportive global marketplace Cambridge, England.
+The United Kingdom hastily permitted Amazon's continuation of the exploration of drone deliveries (Abdulla, 2017).
+With the United States' Federal Aviation Association (FAA) realization that drone deliveries were behind in the U.S., they have become more active in addressing and revising airspace restrictions, allowing for more forms of drone delivery possibilities.

 In the last several years, delivery companies such as Flirtey have completed several FAA-approved drone deliveries, including medical supplies to remote area medical health clinics such as in Wise, Virginia, in 2015.
-Additionally, Domino's Pizza Company is currently delivering pizzas by drone in some areas.
+Additionally, Domino's Pizza Company is currently delivering pizzas by drones in some areas.
 Walmart has launched a small pilot program in Fayetteville, North Carolina, delivering packages weighing up to 6.6 pounds within a 6.2 miles round trip (Vincent, 2020).
-In October 2019, UPS (United Parcel Service) received US Government approval to operate a drone airline, and made its inaugural flight from WakeMed's hospital campus in Raleigh, N.C. ("UPS Flight Forward Attains FAA's First Full Approval For Drone Airline," 2020).
+In October 2019, UPS (United Parcel Service) received U.S. Government approval to operate a drone airline and made an inaugural flight from WakeMed's hospital campus in Raleigh, N.C. ("UPS Flight Forward Attains

+FAA's First Full Approval For Drone Airline," 2020).
 The company has also been approved for the use of drones that weigh 10 pounds or less and can cover a 30-minute flight time.

-Drone delivery has also helped to address "the last mile" mile issue.
+Drone delivery has also helped to address "the last mile" issue.
 The last mile is a vital portion of supply chain logistics, as it generally consists of approximately 28% of the overall cost of the delivery transaction.
 Therefore, a major factor in ensuring consumer satisfaction is making sure that the right item is delivered at the right time.
 Companies adopting the use of drones, both in delivery throughout the entire stage of the process as well as the last mile, can significantly help in increasing overall efficiency and subsequently decreasing the total time of the delivery, thus addressing time expectations of consumers, suppliers, and vendors.

 Given the new emphasis upon drones for delivery of products, more investigation is needed to better understand both the positive and negative impacts.
-While drones seem to offer an array of benefits, including cheaper costs and faster deliveries, there could also negative consequences.
+While drones seem to offer an array of benefits, including cheaper costs and faster deliveries, there could also appear negative consequences.
 Little is known about consumers' perceptions of this new delivery phenomenon, nor do we fully understand the impacts upon traditional delivery methods.
-Furthermore, does existing policy fully address drones, or is additional legislation needed.
+Furthermore, does existing policy fully address drones, or is additional legislation needed?